 • Hazardous waste

-There are many reasons for and benefits from using secondary spill containment systems with your pallet racking.
-You offer your employees a safer work area, you reduce your liability risk, a spill containment system saves you money on clean up and keeps you in compliance with regulatory agencies to name a few.
+There are many reasons for and benefits from using secondary containment systems with your pallet rack system.
+You offer your employees a safer work area and reduce your liability risk.
+In addition, a pallet spill containment system saves you money on clean up and keeps you in compliance with regulatory agencies.
 Even if your company is not required to have a secondary containment system it is a safety precaution that cannot be ignored.
-View the Pallet Rack Drip Pan section here.